Prime number theorem for regular Toeplitz subshifts: Abstract

 \section{Abstract}

-We prove that neither a prime nor a semiprime number theorem holds in the class of regular Toeplitz subshifts but when the regularity (with respect to the periodic structure) is strengthened to the regularity with respect to the values of the Euler totient function of the periods then they both do hold.
+We prove that neither a prime nor {an $l$-almost prime} number theorem hold in the class of regular Toeplitz subshifts.
+But, {when a quantitative strengthening of the regularity with respect to the periodic structure involving Euler's totient function is assumed}, then the two theorems hold.